-Baptist Health Spine Center | Spine Center Network
+Baptist Health Neuroscience | Spine Center Network

 LITTLE ROCK, ARKANSAS

-The goal of Baptist Health Spine Center in Little Rock, Arkansas is to improve the way back and neck pain is treated for those in Arkansas.
+The goal of Baptist Health Neuroscience in Little Rock, Arkansas is to improve the way back and neck pain is treated for those in Arkansas.
 The problem is that most spine care is biased based on the specialty treating the patient.
 The solution is a multi-disciplinary team approach to spine care.
 By combining physicians who specialize in non-surgical treatment options, diagnostics, a physical therapy exercise gym and spine surgeons — all under one roof — the patient no longer has to drive around town to multiple locations for the best possible care for back or neck pain.
 Now isn’t that a welcome relief?

 SCHEDULE NOW